blmoore/blog/_posts/2014-08-26-scottish_independence.md

 ## Polls over time

 After a bit of data ["janitor work"](http://www.nytimes.com/2014/08/18/technology/for-big-data-scientists-hurdle-to-insights-is-janitor-work.html), we can visualise the poll trends over time.
-Given sampling error and other sources of noise (though I think these sample sizes tend to be decent), a loess model can pick out the long-term terms.
+Given sampling error and other sources of noise (though I think these sample sizes tend to be decent), a loess model can pick out the long-term trends.

 <a href="{{ site.baseurl }}/img/indyref_trends.png" target="_blank">
 <img class="imgfull" src="{{ site.baseurl }}/img/indyref_trends_thumb.png" />